 If you have been creating smart devices, you sure might have worked on Contiki OS.
 Almost all devices prior to the launch of Windows 10 IoT edition were either using Contiki OS or Linux for creating interactive smart devices that make the Internet of Things.
-There are some other lesser known OS too.
-So which is better for Internet of Things?
+There are some other lesser-known OS too.
+So which is better for the Internet of Things?
 This comparison helps you select the OS for your Internet of Things project.

 What is Contiki OS